List of butterflies of India

+Krishna peacock (Papilio krishna).
+Voted as the national butterfly of India as well as the most beautiful Indian butterfly.
+(Note: This butterfly received the most votes out of the seven options in the citizen poll.
+It is not officially the National Butterfly of India.)

 The following is a list of the butterflies of India.

-India has extremely diverse terrain, climate and vegetation, which comprises extremes of heat cold, desert and jungle, of low-lying plains and the highest mountains, of dryness and dampness, islands and continental areas, widely varying flora, and sharply marked seasons.
+India has extremely diverse terrain, climate and vegetation, which comprises extremes of heat and cold, desert and jungle, of low-lying plains and the highest mountains, of dryness and dampness, islands and continental areas, widely varying flora, and sharply marked seasons.
 India forms a large part of the Indomalayan biogeographical zone; many of the floral and faunal forms show Malayan affinities with some taxa being unique to the Indian region.
 In addition, India hosts three of the world's biodiversity hotspots: the Western Ghats, the Himalayas, and the hilly ranges bordering India and Myanmar, each having numerous endemic species.
 Accordingly, India's diverse and varied fauna include a rich variety of butterflies and moths.
 Brigadier William Harry Evans recorded approximately 1439 species of butterfly from British India, including Ceylon and Burma.
-After 1947, the rise of several new nations led to a reduction of the area forming part of India proper, and the number of species has been noted to be an estimated 1318 species.
+After 1947, the rise of several new nations led to a reduction of the area forming part of India proper, and the number of species has been noted to be 1412 species.